PartyLich/rs-hexmicro/README.md

 A simple URL shortener ported from Go.
 It's a nice supplement to books and articles like _Clean Architecture_ and in this case, the Rust Book (which I hadn't completed when wrote this).

 I had done some research about the server frameworks available, then didn't have my notes available when I actually had time to implement that portion.
-I probably wouldn't choose Warp again.
-The problems it seeks to solve aren't necessarily problems I've had, and the route composition style doesn't address any personal need.
+I probably wouldn't choose Warp again for this little use case.
+The problems it seeks to solve aren't necessarily problems I've had, and the route composition style isn't meaningfully exploited here.

 ### Building the docs